tisya683/aviation-weather-etl-pipeline/README.md

 ## Future Improvements
-- Deploy PostgreSQL on a cloud service for remote access
+- Deploy PostgreSQL on a cloud service for remote access (Tableau can maintain a continuous live dashboard instead of manual refreshes)
 - Replace XCom data passing with object storage for larger datasets
 - Add data quality validation using Great Expectations
 - Implement monitoring and alerting for failed pipeline runs